anbraten/huddle/README.md

 ### Usage

 1. Open your browser to the Vite dev server URL (e.g., http://localhost:5173)
+2. **Allow microphone access** when prompted (required for voice chat)
-2. Enter your name
+3. Enter your name
-3. Click "Join Office"
+4. Click "Join Office"
-4. Use **WASD** or **Arrow Keys** to move around
+5. Use **WASD** or **Arrow Keys** to move around
-5. Get close to other users (within the proximity range) to see chat bubbles appear!
+6. **Walk close to other users** - Voice chat automatically connects when within range!
+7. Click the **microphone button** (top-left) to mute/unmute yourself
+8. A 🔊 speaker icon appears above users you're connected to

 ### Testing with Multiple Users

 Open multiple browser tabs or windows to simulate multiple users in the office.
-Each tab will be a separate user that can move independently.
+Each tab will be a separate user that can move independently. **Note:** You'll hear audio feedback when testing with multiple tabs on the same computer - this is normal!

 ## 🏗️ Architecture